Hey everybody, and welcome to PT Pioneer.

 This puts it in second place, tied with Germany.

-When it comes to the number of gyms, the UK has 7,239 fitness centers as of writing.
+Regarding the number of gyms, the UK has 7,239 fitness centers.

-That means the UK has the 6th most gyms and fitness centers in the world.
+That means the UK has the world’s 6th most gyms and fitness centers.

 This is great when considering potential employment opportunities.